 It is BEST to always book accommodations first before your flight.
 You will be required to indicate the address of your hotel on your departure and arrival cards, and Immigration officers on both sides sometimes ask for hotel documents.
 Even when I’m backpacking across more than one country, I usually make sure I have booked accommodations on at least my first night in the next country I’m visiting.
 Again, you could go there without prior reservations but if you want to avoid the hassle of getting asked too many questions and the stress that comes with it, better book in advance.

-I’ll be staying at a friend’s house, do I need an invitation letter?
+I’m invited by a relative or a friend, do I need an invitation letter?

 Is there a show money?
 How much do I need to have for them to let me through?

 I have never been asked to show money, but I know people who have been.
 I have been asked many times how much money I have with me, though, but never to show it.

 My pocket money depends on the destination country.
 Some are more expensive than others.
 For example, the cost of living in Singapore is definitely higher than in Thailand.
 In countries like Singapore, Hong Kong, and Malaysia, I usually bring USD400 for a 4-day trip, USD500 for a week-long trip.
 But that’s way more than I actually spend.
 In cheaper countries like Cambodia and Thailand, I allot USD50 per day.
 Again, that has a big allowance.

 I also bring a credit card, just in case.

 Where should I exchange currencies?
 Is it best to exchange in the Philippines before the trip?